-Our Wildlife Amazon Herping Week would be in the depths of most biodiverse on the planet: The Yasuni Biosphere Reserve.
+Our Wildlife Amazon Herping Week would be in the depths of most biodiverse on the planet: The Yasuni Biosphere Reserve in Ecuador.

 Yasuni harbours roughly one-third of the Amazon Basin´s amphibian and reptile species, despite covering less than 0.15% of its total area.